GETTING STARTED

 Requirements for traders over 18 years old

 U.S. persons may not deposit, buy, or sell securities on Upstream.
-However, U.S. persons may create, buy, auction or bid-for NFTs on Upstream.
+However, U.S. persons may create, buy, auction or bid-for Collectibles on Upstream.
 U.S. person additional requirement.

 U.S. person additional requirement